CodeStix/typed-react-form/docs/reference/useListener.md

 This library is build upon the fact that only the things that change should rerender, for example: when the _name_ field changes, only the inputs that use the _name_ field will rerender.

-The built-in form elements ([`FormInput`](/typed-react-form/reference/FormInput), [`FormSelect`](/typed-react-form/reference/FormSelect) ...) implement this by listening for changes only on their specified field.
+The built-in form input ([`<Field/>`](/typed-react-form/reference/Field)) implements this by listening for changes only on its specified field.
 You can also use multiple inputs on the same field (they will the synchronized).

 The useListener hook listens for changes on a specific form field.
 It behaves like useState.
 Because this hooks causes a rerender, you **shouldn't** use this hook in the same component as the form it is using (causes the whole form to rerender).
 You **should** always create a new component which contains the hook and use that.
 Or use the [`Listener`](/typed-react-form/reference/Listener) component, which wraps the `useListener` hook for you.